LandonBush/CS499Capstone/README.md

 Regarding databases, I switched the database used from SQL to MongoDB.
 I found the switch to be a little bit complex, because the library I used to interface with MongoDB (Mongoose) required stricter setup than the raw SQL calls that I was previously using.
 However, that strictness comes with the reward of making it easier to catch typos and bugs that would otherwise only come up as runtime errors.

 One optimization I made was to change the way that post fetching works, so the server only sends the most recent 20 posts to users (unless otherwise specified).
 Previously, as I mentioned in my code review, the server was sending the entire database of posts, which could be a massive performance issue if enough posts accrued over time.

+Something that I found particularly nice about MongoDB was the 'populate' function, which allowed me to automatically expand queries where the results reference data from a different table.
+I made use of this function for including the post styling in posts that are returned by the REST API, since styling (which is now attached to a user) is stored in the Users table, whereas posts are of course stored in the Posts table.
+This optimization allowed me to turn what would otherwise be a series of DB calls (one per post) into only a single call.

+### Post-Narratives Code Review

+My code review after the changes I made [can be found here](https://youtu.be/KXRz_jr3NtY).